airyhq/airy/docs/docs/integrations/rasa-assistant.md

 can think of it as a forward messaging router that will persist your data and make it available for export to anywhere within your organization.

-This guide covers how to configure your Rasa installation so that it can use the Airy Core to send and receive messages.
+This guide covers how to configure your Rasa installation so that it can use Airy Core to send and receive messages.

 :::note Prerequisites

 - A running Airy Core installation [Get Started](getting-started/installation/introduction.md)
-- A local Rasa setup: For convenience, we recommend [the Docker setup](https://rasa.com/docs/rasa/docker/building-in-docker/) or [a demo repository](https://github.com/airyhq/rasa-demo) we created for this guide
+- A local Rasa setup: For convenience, we recommend [the Docker setup](https://rasa.com/docs/rasa/docker/building-in-docker/) or [the demo repository](https://github.com/airyhq/rasa-demo) we created for this guide

 :::